Hugh Taylor Birch State Park Travel Forum Reviews

 Key Features

-• Picnic areas with grills scattered throughout
+• Picnic areas equipped with tables and barbecue grills for outdoor meals

 Best Time to Visit